AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-ios/solving-problems/logs.md

 7. In the opened form, enter your email address for feedback and describe the error found, including the exact time when this error occurred.

-8. Make sure that *Send app logs and system info* checkbox is ticked and press *Send* button.
+8. Make sure that *Send app logs and system info* is checked and tap *Send*.

 >If for some reason it is more convenient for you to send us logs in another way, you can export them yourself.
 >To do this, go to *Settings* → *General* → *Advanced* and tap *Export logs and system info*.